 Don’t do more than you know you are able to do.
 This may cause you to need to take days to recover from the action.
 Only do as much as you are comfortable doing each day.

 You might think that it is not a good idea to exercise while you are experiencing pain, but one of the best ways to manage arthritis pain is to exercise.
-Exercise helps to mitigate the common symptoms of pain and stiffness, so make an effort to do some sort of exercise every day (Joint Management).
+Exercise helps to mitigate the common symptoms of pain and stiffness, so make an effort to do some sort of exercise every day (YouTube).

 The most advantageous exercises for you are those that strengthen the muscles around your joints but remember that you do not want to put stress on your joints.
 Stretching is great for you as well as exercises that improve your range of motion.
 You can even embark on a weight lifting routine, but start out slowly before graduating to the harder things.